Effective bullying reduction requires five elements.

 5. We will work with anyone who bullies to help them change their behaviour.

 6. We will work in partnership with parents.

 8. We will consult, pupils, parents and staff and review our strategy regularly.

 Please put into your policy only those actions that are likely to be carried out in your setting, given the resources, the number of staff and the children and young people who use it.

-Our CHECKLIST helps you evaluate your policy.
+Our Simple Policy Guide helps you evaluate your policy.